-The Company's Term Loan Facility ("Term Loan") contains floating rate obligations and is subject to interest rate fluctuations.
+The Company's Term Loan Facility ("Term Loan") under the Company's previously existing credit facility contained floating rate obligations and was subject to interest rate fluctuations.
 During 2015, the Company entered into interest rate swap agreements for the purposes of hedging the eight quarterly variable-rate Term Loan interest payments due in 2016 and 2017.
 Additionally, the Company entered into interest rate swap agreements to effectively convert \$83.8 million of our variable rate revolving credit facility debt to a fixed interest rate.
 These interest rate swap agreements were designated as cash flow hedges and intended to manage interest rate risk associated with our variable-rate borrowings and minimize the impact on our earnings and cash flows of interest rate fluctuations attributable to changes in LIBOR rates.
-These agreements were not material to the Company's Consolidated Balance Sheets for the years ended December 31, 2018 and 2017.
 As of December 31, 2017, these interest rate swap agreements had all matured and were no longer outstanding.
-As such, there was no activity related to these contracts for the year ended December 31, 2018.
+As such, there was no activity related to these contracts for the years ended December 31, 2018.
 The activity related to these contracts was not material to the Company's Consolidated Financial Statements for the year ended December 31, 2017.
-The Company reclassified \$0.9 million of expense from other comprehensive income for the year ended December 31, 2016.
 No amounts related to cash flow hedges are expected to be reclassified from other comprehensive income over the next twelve months.